Must-See New Kids' Museum: DiMenna Children's History Museum at the New York Historical Society

 When you visit, make sure you check out the rest of the Historical Society.
 There's a striking film New York Story that condenses our city's history into 15 minutes (it really makes you proud to be a New Yorker).
 Also, the new exhibit Revolution!
 The Atlantic World Reborn about the American, French and Haitian Revolutions is great research fodder for schoolwork.
 On your way through the main hall, look down and you'll see there's an exhibit there, History Under Your Feet, featuring artifacts embedded in the floor like arrowheads, water pipes, a rum bottle and a clock unearthed from the rubble of 9/11.
 And in the Central Park West entryway, there's a cool digital animation of the painting Pulling Down the Statue of King George III that responds to movement.
 Stick around until a crowd gathers and you'll be able to help pull down the statue!

 The DiMenna Children's History Museum is permanently on view at the New York Historical Society.
-Free with admission: $15 for adults, $10 for students, $5 for children ages 5-13, free for kids under 5.
+Free with admission: $18 for adults, $12 for students, $6 for children ages 5-13.

 - Cool New Space Exhibit Beyond Planet Earth Opens at the American Museum of Natural History